-You have more calcium in your body than any other mineral, and it's very important for health.
+In fact, you have more calcium in your body than any other mineral.

-It makes up much of your bones and teeth, and plays a role in cardiovascular health, muscle function and nerve signaling.
+It makes up much of your bones and teeth and plays a role in heart health, muscle function and nerve signaling.

-However, a large percentage of the population does not get enough calcium from the diet (1).
+However, a large percentage of the population doesn’t meet their calcium needs through their diet (1).

 The main foods rich in calcium are dairy products like milk, cheese and yogurt.
 However, many non-dairy sources are also high in this mineral.